aimms/function-reference/algorithmic-capabilities/the-gmp-library/gmp_solution-procedures-and-functions/gmp_solution_setmipstartflag.rst

 .. note::

-    -  This procedure is only supported by CPLEX and Gurobi.
+    -  This procedure is only supported by CPLEX, Gurobi and COPT.

     -  The argument *effortLevel* is only used by CPLEX.